mighty-gerbils/gerbil/doc/reference/core-builtin.md

   start := fixnum or #f
 ```

-Returns the index of the first occurence from the right of *char* in *str*.
+Returns the index of the first occurrence from the right of *char* in *str*.

 ### string-split
 ``` scheme